modelingcovid/covidmodel/md/about.md

 In our model we ignore the natural birth and death rates in the population for simplicity but also because the R0 (basic reproduction rate) of COVID-19 is high ~3.1 and therefore demographic shifts play a minimal role in the short term effect.
 We also follow a recent study out of Harvard [0] in separating states for infected individuals when they need hospitalization or ICU care.
 This allows us to, after fitting the model, predict when a given country or state will run out of ICU beds.

-We also incorporate a best-guess age weighting to the Harvard model to get a more accurate estimate on the ICU bed needs, eg. in states / countries with a higher proportion of elderly individuals.
+We also incorporate a best-guess age weighting to the Harvard model to get a more accurate estimate on the ICU bed needs, e.g. in states / countries with a higher proportion of elderly individuals.

 The model is not without its limitations.
-For example, the model takes an "exponential decay" between the different states, this is likely a good first order approximation, but has it's limitations (eg. you don't have any real patients that take longer than say 1 month to resolve the disease).
+For example, the model takes an “exponential decay” between the different states, this is likely a good first order approximation, but has its limitations (e.g. you don’t have any real patients that take longer than say 1 month to resolve the disease).

 ## Parameter fitting

 The parameters we use to forecast both state and country level are fit using country level data from the United States, Spain, France, and Italy.
-In particular we omit data from Asia where mitigation strategies have been quite different to-date and it's unclear whether we would need to enhance the model to properly account for things like mask usage.
+In particular we omit data from Asia where mitigation strategies have been quite different to-date and it’s unclear whether we would need to enhance the model to properly account for things like mask usage.

 ## Forecasts